Jalen Hurts: Oklahoma

-Senior season

-On January 16, 2019, Hurts announced via social media that he would be transferring to the University of Oklahoma for his final year of eligibility.
+On January 16, 2019, Hurts announced via social media he would use his final year of eligibility to transfer to the University of Oklahoma to play for the Sooners.
 As a graduate transfer, he was eligible to play for the 2019 season.

 In his first game as a Sooner on September 1, 2019, Hurts shattered Oklahoma's single-game yardage record in a debut (previously held by Baker Mayfield when he put up 396 yards of total offense against Akron in 2015), putting up 508 yards of total offense against Houston.
 On September 28, in a 55–14 victory over Texas Tech, he had 415 passing yards, three passing touchdowns, and one interception to go along with nine carries for 70 rushing yards and a rushing touchdown.
 Hurts helped lead Oklahoma to a 7–0 start to the season.
 The team's first setback came against Kansas State on October 26.
 In the 48–41 loss, Hurts passed for 395 yards and a passing touchdown to go along with 19 carries for 96 rushing yards and three rushing touchdowns.

 Hurts helped lead Oklahoma to a Big 12 Championship and a spot in the College Football Playoff.
 The Sooners' season ended with a 63–28 loss to LSU in the 2019 Peach Bowl.
 Hurts recorded a successful season with the Sooners, recording 3,851 passing yards, 32 passing touchdowns, and eight interceptions to go along with 1,298 rushing yards and 20 rushing touchdowns.
 He finished second in the Heisman Trophy voting to Joe Burrow.